-The full protocol model, its assumptions, the basic security properties, and the algorithm are described in [1].
-This manual serves as a companion to the book.
+It is not our intention to describe the full protocol model, nor any possible security properties here.
+For such matters we refer the reader to [1].
 Thus, in this manual we assume the reader is familiar with the formal modeling of security protocols and their properties.